numpy/numpy/doc/source/reference/c-api/array.rst

    embedded references.

 .. c:type:: int (PyArray_SortFuncWithContext)( \
-                 PyArrayMethod_Context *data, void *start, \
+                 PyArrayMethod_Context *context, void *data, \
                  npy_intp num, NpyAuxData *auxdata)

     A function to sort a buffer of data.
-The *start* is a pointer to the beginning of the buffer containing *num* elements.
+The *data* is a pointer to the beginning of the buffer containing *num* elements.
 A function of this type is returned by the `get_sort_function` function in the DType slots, where *context* is passed in containing the descriptor for the array.
 Returns 0 on success, -1 on failure.

 .. c:type:: int (PyArray_ArgSortFuncWithContext)( \
-                 PyArrayMethod_Context *data, void *start, \
+                 PyArrayMethod_Context *context, void *data, \
                  npy_intp *tosort, npy_intp num, NpyAuxData *auxdata)

     A function to arg-sort a buffer of data.
-The *start* is a pointer to the beginning of the buffer containing *num* elements.
+The *data* is a pointer to the beginning of the buffer containing *num* elements.
 The *tosort* is a pointer to an array of indices that will be filled in with the indices of the sorted elements.
 A function of this type is returned by